-Shape Learning for Special Education Students with a Master’s Degree and Mild to Moderate Credential
+Shape Learning for Special Education Students with a Master’s Degree and Mild to Moderate Support Needs Teaching Credential

-APU’s M.A.Ed. in Special Education and Mild/Moderate Disabilities Education Specialist Credential program prepares special education teachers to effectively teach students with special learning needs, including specific learning or language disabilities, autism spectrum disorders, emotional difficulties, and behavioral disorders.
+APU’s MAEd in Special Education and Mild to Moderate Support Needs Education Specialist Credential program prepares special education teachers to effectively teach students with special learning needs, including specific learning or language disabilities, autism spectrum disorders, emotional difficulties, and behavioral disorders.
 Course content enables candidates to take what they learn and immediately apply it in the teaching environment.

 - Learn from expert faculty who give you the skills needed to make a lasting impact as a special education teacher.